colinta/SublimeTransposeCharacter/README.md

     2. klmno  => 2.|abcde => 2. fghij
     3.|abcde     3. klmno    3. klmno

-If there is one selection, it will be reversed in place.
+If there is one selection, the selection *cursor* will be reversed in place.

-(I'm using `‹›` to indicate "selected text")

-`‹race car›  =>  ‹rac ecar›`
+This means you can move the cursor to the beginning or end of the selection, which is very useful for extending line selections.

-If there are multiple selections, the it swaps every pair of regions:
+If there are multiple selections, the it swaps each pair of regions.

 `‹abc›-‹ABC›-‹123›-‹456›  =>  ‹ABC›-‹abc›-‹456›-‹123› => ‹abc›-‹ABC›-‹123›-‹456›`